joshshiman/picklejar/backend/README.md

 - Suggestions are anonymous at this point
 - Host can see how many members have suggested
 - Phase ends when:
-  - All members have suggested, OR
+  - Host manually starts voting, OR
-  - Time deadline is reached, OR
+  - Time deadline is reached (automatically transitions to voting if suggestions exist)
-  - Host manually starts voting

 ### 3. Voting Phase
 - Members allocate points across all suggestions